 One-arm assist: The patient's arm is placed about the neck of the bearer, and the bearer's arm is placed about the patient's waist, thus assisting the patient to walk.

 Chair carry, chair stretcher: Any ordinary firm chair may be used.
 The patient is seated on the tilted-back chair.
-One bearer grasps the back of the chair and the other the legs of the chair (either the front ...
+One bearer grasps the back of the chair and the other the legs of ...